 The day of the field trip, students meet in the teacher's classroom to organize equipment and gather additional materials that they may need for the day (coolers with ice and water, lunches, etc.).
 Throughout the day, data and samples are collected from one to three locations, with sufficient time allotted for lunch and breaks.
-On some trips there is time for additional scientific inquiry, such as visiting the Laguna Madre Nature Trail on South Padre Island or observing the wetlands at Galveston Island State Park.
-All trips allow ample time for careful data collection and having the students back at school about 1 hour before the end of the day.
+On some trips there is time for additional scientific inquiry.
+Port Isabel students visit the Laguna Madre Nature Trail on South Padre Island or use a seine net in Laguna Madre.
+Ball High School students observe the wetlands at Galveston Island State Park, as well as use different types of nets (seine, cast nets, etc.) to observe shrimp, crabs, and small fish that live in the waters at the edge of the wetlands.
+Port Aransas High School students visit the University of Texas Fisheries and Mariculture Laboratory.
+All trips allow ample time for careful data collection and ensuring that the students are back at school about 1 hour before the end of the day.
 During this hour, equipment and samples are stored, and data are filed or transferred to the computer.
 Following are details on the activities at each school.